-The Puli (pronounced poo-lee) is a medium-sized dog herding dog known in Hungary for centuries.
+The Puli (pronounced poo-lee) is a medium-sized herding dog known in Hungary for centuries.
 The distinctively dreadlocked Puli certainly stands out in the dog world.
 The dog's corded coat can grow long, so the hair may eventually reach to the ground, hiding the legs, and making the puli appear like it's floating across the ground.
 The puli’s hair serves a real purpose: The Puli was bred to herd sheep in Hungary, and the thick, corded coat protected the dog against harsh weather and any predators (like wolves).
 Many pet Pulik (the plural of Puli) are not corded; instead, the fluffy coat is kept brushed out and sometimes clipped.

 HEIGHT: 16 to 17 inches tall at the shoulder